bowtie-json-schema/bowtie/docs/implementers.rst

     * ``version`` which represents the version of the Bowtie protocol being spoken.
       Today, that version is always ``1``, but that may change in the future, in which case a harness should bail out as it may not understand the requests being sent.

-The harness is expected to respond with:
+The harness is expected to respond with something conforming to:

 .. literalinclude:: ../bowtie/schemas/io.json
     :language: json